DJcodess/Pinpoint/README.md

 1. We have used Redis (or any main memory caching mechanism) for making the real-time pincode query fast, as Redis set offers `O(1) set lookup`.

 2. To fetch product details quickly, we pull the set of merchantIds that deliver the product on page-click, instead of doing it during the pincode query.
-Index has been created on `productId`, to further decrease the query time.
+The `productId` value has been indexed, to further decrease the query time on page component load.

-3. For each real-time pincode query by User, the membership of the pincode in the Redis set is **asynchronously** checked for each merchantId in `parallel`, significantly reducing latency.
+3. For each *real-time pincode query* by user, the membership of the pincode in the Redis set is **asynchronously** checked for each merchantId in `parallel`, significantly reducing latency.

-4. `Indexing`is used to further reduce the serviceable merchant display time. *merchantId* is indexed for the merchant details, whereas a combination of *merchantId-productId* has been used to display the pricing.
+4. `Indexing` is used to further reduce the time for displaying serviceable merchant details.
+Here, *merchantId* is indexed for the merchant details, whereas a combination of *merchantId-productId* has been indexed, to fetch and display the quoted pricing.

 All these optimizations have been made to improve the user experience.